Francis Belle

+Career

 Belle earned Bachelor of Arts and Bachelor of Laws degrees from the University of the West Indies.
 From 1986 to 1993, he worked as a lawyer in Bridgetown, Barbados.
 In 1993, he moved to the British Virgin Islands where he worked as Crown counsel until 1997.
 In 1997, Belle moved to Saint Kitts and Nevis where he worked as the Director of Public Prosecutions for two years; he moved back to the British Virgin Islands in 1998 and worked with a law firm until 2003.
-In 2003, he was awarded a master of arts in Conflict Analysis and Resolution from Nova Southeastern University.
+In 2003, he was awarded a Master of Arts in Conflict Analysis and Resolution from Nova Southeastern University.

 In 2004, Belle was appointed by the Judicial and Legal Services Commission of the Caribbean Community as a High Court Judge of the Eastern Caribbean Supreme Court.
 In this role, his first assignment was to reside in and hear cases from Grenada.
 In 2005, his assignment was changed to sitting on the High Court in Saint Kitts and Nevis.
 He remained in Saint Kitts until 2010, when he was transferred to sit on the High Court in Saint Lucia.